 You can do better than a bag of potato chips this summer.
 We’ve got fresh, seasonal salads; quick pickles; pasta dishes and the best dips.
 Here are 10 summertime sides ready for your picnic table or patio.

 A quick take on the classic Greek salad, this version highlights delicious summer produce, including sliced tomatoes, cucumbers, and colorful bell peppers.
-The dressing, a simple combination of Italian seasoning, vinegar, and good olive oil, is great for dipping pieces of bread.
+The dressing, a simple combination of Italian seasoning, vinegar, and good olive oil, is is great for dipping pieces of bread.

 The best part about this fun side dish?
 You can customize it to whatever toppings your family likes best.
 Start with quick store-bought crescent dough rolled into a circle.
 Cook it on a pizza stone to ensure crispness.
 Then top it with dill-spiked cream cheese and mayonnaise and whatever summer veggies you want: chopped cucumbers, bell peppers, yellow squash, broccoli.
 Choices abound.

 While potato salad might seem like a distinctly American dish, it’s commonly eaten as a side dish in Korean cuisine, possibly introduced by American soldiers during the Korean War.
-A Spiralized red potatoes meet a rice-wine vinegar and mayonnaise dressing for an unusual take on the potato salad we know in the U.S. This version gets extra flavor from honey, chopped green onion, and spiralized seedless cucumbers scattered over the top.
+Spiralized red potatoes meet a rice-wine vinegar and mayonnaise dressing for an unusual take on the potato salad we know in Canada.
+This version gets extra flavor from honey, chopped green onion, and spiralized seedless cucumbers scattered over the top.